Sajjan2406/Isaac-Sim/Franka_Robot/README.md

 The communication between the ndoes can be visualised as:
 ![alt text](images/rosgraph_mv.png)

-The simuation looks like this: https://youtu.be/_O5hBJp4P28 Next steps:
+The simulation looks like this: https://youtu.be/_O5hBJp4P28

+Next steps:
 1. To set up different parameters for comparision
 2. Set up dynamic object collision avoidance